Antichrist (film): Casting

 In casting the role of "She", actress Eva Green had been initially approached for the female lead.
 According to von Trier, Green was determined to appear in the film, but her agents refused to allow her.
 The unsuccessful casting attempt took two months of the pre-production process.
-Eventually, Charlotte Gainsbourg expressed interest in the role, and by von Trier's words she was very eager to get cast: "Charlotte came in and said, 'I'm dying to get the part no matter what.'
+Eventually, Gainsbourg expressed interest in the role, and by von Trier's words she was very eager to get cast: "Charlotte came in and said, 'I'm dying to get the part no matter what.'
 So I think it was a decision she made very early and she stuck to it.
 We had no problems whatsoever."
-Gainsbourg recalled upon first meeting von Trier that she had "known his films," but knew "very little about the man himself," and noted his presence as being "filled with anxiety" upon their first meeting.
+Gainsbourg recalled upon first meeting von Trier that she had "known his films", but knew "very little about the man himself", and noted his presence as being "filled with anxiety" upon their first meeting.
 She also initially expressed worry over the film's more emotional sequences, particularly surrounding her character's panic attacks and anxiety, as they were not things she had experienced in her own life.

 Filming

 Filming took 40 days to finish, from 20 August to the end of September 2008.
 The film was shot in the German state of North Rhine-Westphalia.
 Locations were used in Rhein-Sieg-Kreis, part of the Cologne region (including rural areas in Nutscheid) and Wuppertal.
-It was the first film by Von Trier to be entirely filmed in Germany.
-The fictional setting of the film however is near Seattle, USA.
+It was the first film by von Trier to be entirely filmed in Germany.
+The fictional setting of the film, however is, near Seattle, USA.
 The film was shot on digital video, primarily using Red One cameras in 4K resolution.
 The slow-motion sequences were shot with a Phantom V4 in 1,000 frames per second.
 Filming techniques involved dollys, hand-held camerawork and computer-programmed "motion control", of which the team had previous experience from Von Trier's 2006 film The Boss of It All.
 One shot, where the couple is having sex under a tree, was particularly difficult since the camera would switch from being hand-held to motion controlled in the middle of the take.

 Von Trier had not recovered completely from his depression when filming started.
 He repeatedly excused himself to the actors for being in the mental condition he was, and was not able to operate the camera as he usually does, which made him very frustrated.
-"The script was filmed and finished without much enthusiasm, made as it was using about half of my physical and intellectual capacity," the director said in an interview.
-Gainsbourg recalled that Von Trier provided little direction during the shoot, but characterized the filming process as freeing and allowing room for both herself and Dafoe to experiment with varying performance styles.
+"The script was filmed and finished without much enthusiasm, made as it was using about half of my physical and intellectual capacity", the director said in an interview.
+Gainsbourg recalled that von Trier provided little direction during the shoot, but characterized the filming process as freeing and allowing room for both herself and Dafoe to experiment with varying performance styles.